Assessing Relational Quantum Mechanics

-Moreover, as RQM demands, they do so assuming that quantum laws apply to all systems, and objective collapse models even do so assuming the quantum description to be complete.
-The point is that it is not nature itself, but the vagueness of the collapse postulate---the ambiguity as to what causes it and what it entails---that allows for the discrepancy between descriptions.\footnote{It is true that, given present technology, the vagueness in the dynamic prescription of standard quantum mechanics does not lead to conflicting predictions for standard applications of the framework.
-This, of course, does not mean that the vagueness is innocuous.
-On one hand, the lack of clarity simply blocks a legitimate application of the theory to non-standard scenarios, such as cosmology.
-On the other, even if unproblematic in practice, such a lack of precision is simply unacceptable in a fundamental physical theory.}
+In any case, in a recent private communication, Rovelli informed us that his point of view is now different, namely that ``if you take textbook quantum mechanics at its face value, it forces you to this conclusion.''} However, it is the vagueness of the collapse postulate---the ambiguity as to what causes it and what it entails---that allows for the discrepancy between descriptions.
+That is, a core conceptual problem of standard quantum mechanics has to do with an ambiguity regarding the dynamics.
+Such an ambiguity allows for different observers to give different descriptions of the same events.
+RQM takes this fact to be the underlying cause of the problem and constructs a formalism that removes the tension associated with the discrepancy.
+The problem, as we will see below in detail, is that such a strategy fails in addressing the true, underlying conceptual problems.